 Once that works, the actual fixing of bug doesn’t follow any rule.
 Most developers fix the bug they encounter or the ones that are the most critical for users.
 Smaller problems might not be fixed for a long time.

-Can you tell us about the new book you are working on and when do we expect to get it?
+Can you tell us about the new book you are working on and when do we expect

 That new book is entitled “Scaling Python” and it provides insight into how to build largely scalable and distributed applications using Python.